lukejamesk/iracing-setup-downloader/packages/cli/README.md

 # @p1doks-downloader/cli

-Cross-platform command-line interface for the P1Doks downloader.
+Cross-platform command-line interface for the iRacing setup downloader.
 Works on Windows, Linux, and macOS.

 ## Installation